 Related Reading: How Legal Marijuana Impacts Child Custody

 When determining child custody, the courts keep several goals in mind.
 Identified by the National Association of Social Workers, these are:

 - Identify the developmental needs of the child(ren);

-- Identify the strengths, vulnerabilities, and needs of all other members of the family;
+- Pinpoint the strengths, vulnerabilities, and needs of all other members of the family;

 - Identify the positive and negative family interactions;